Wooden figurine with letters.

 Reading, listening, writing and speaking

 The four skills that the CEFR distinguishes might be new to you.
 Most learners are familiar with the classical division between reading, listening, writing and speaking.
 By adopting other modes of communication, the CEFR has moved away from the well-known classical skills (reading, writing, speaking and listening) as the base of describing language proficiency.
 As you may have noticed though, the four traditional skills are represented within the modes of communication.
 Reading and writing are covered by Reception, while speaking and writing are covered by Production.
-Interaction and Mediation are tested in language tests, but they are usually embedded within the traditional skills of reading, listening, speaking, and writing, rather than being assessed as standalone categories.
+Furthermore, Interaction and Mediation are tested in language tests, but they are usually embedded within the traditional skills of reading, listening, speaking, and writing, rather than being assessed as standalone categories.

 Understanding A2 according to the CEFR Framework